A54-T2-VT/StudyJunction/README.md

 ## Installation and Setup

-After clonning the repo you would need to do few thing before you ca nrun the projects.
+After clonning the repo you would need to do few things before you can run the projects.

 - Make sure you have up and running SQLExpress server.
 - You will need registration in Cloudinary.com in order to ues their file managment services.